AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/index.md

 <InlineAlert variant="success" slots="header, text"/>

+Mobile Core 2.x for Android and the compatible extensions are here!

+A new major version of the Mobile Core SDK for Android has been released along with updates to other extensions to take advantage of the new features and improvements.
+For more information, check out the [release notes](./release-notes/#february-23-2023).

+<InlineAlert variant="success" slots="header, text"/>

 Good to go for iOS 16 and Android 13

 The latest versions of the Adobe Experience Platform SDK for Google Android and Apple iOS (Swift and Objective-C) are tested for compatibility with release verisons of Apple iOS 16 and Google Android 13.
 See [Current SDK Versions](./current-sdk-versions.md) to find our latest SDK versions or [release notes](./release-notes/index.md) for information on changes and updates.

-<InlineAlert variant="success" slots="header, text"/>

-Project Griffon is now Assurance

-We're pleased to announce that Project Griffon is now generally available to all Adobe Experience Cloud customers as Assurance.
-To learn more about this transition, please read the [Assurance overview](./platform-assurance/index.md).

 ## Bring the Adobe Experience Cloud to your apps